Video Link: https://vimeo.com/272034757

-Another difference between the two: there are countless types of bacteria in our gut, and probiotics must battle them to deliver its benefits.
-By contrast, prebiotics can immediately home in on the beneficial bacteria that is already present and provide nourishment to these friendly bacteria.
+Another difference between the two: there are countless types of bacteria in our gut, and probiotics must battle them to deliver their benefits.
+By contrast, prebiotics can immediately home in on the beneficial bacteria that are already present and provide nourishment to these friendly bacteria.

 Still another difference between the two: probiotics are beneficial to people with digestive disorders.
 But probiotics have not yet been conclusively proven to render health benefits to people in good health.
 Prebiotics has been medically shown to provide benefits to everyone, healthy or not.

 Foods that are rich in prebiotics include onions (both cooked and raw), asparagus, unprocessed wheat bran, and pre-packaged raw banana.

 Good food sources of probiotics are cheeses, yogurt, sour cream, kefir (a fermented milk drink), lentils, green peas, chickpeas/hummus, lima beans, and kidney beans.

 Often, high levels of inflammation can be directly traced to poor eating habits.
 Here is a list of foods that help you prevent inflammatory problems before they begin: